jaredthirsk/cubase-expression-maps/README.md

 ## Please give feedback
 If you want to discuss, contact me via email, create a github issue, or start a thread on [VSL forums](https://www.vsl.co.at/community/forums).

+# TODO

+ - [ ] My standards shifted a bit while I made these.
+So standardize my names for articulation/direction and slot names.
+(Look at VSL's names.)

+# Misc

+ - My Cubase version: 12.0.40